sloppyjuicy/cogniassist-docs/docs/deployments.md

 ### Open Bot

 Click **Open Bot**, this function provides a real-time analysis of the AI bot.
-This URL can be given to the users for the testing purpose.
+It will direct you to a new tab where the users can view the preview the 	 use this URL for the testing purpose.

 ### Launch

 Click **Launch** to launch a fresh instance.
-This function will delete the existing instancein ths sytem.
+Once you launch a new instance, it will delete the existing instance in the system.

 ### Stop